disciplineOG/Dashboard/README.md

 - **App Name** — whatever you want to call it (e.g. "Bargav's Dashboard")
 - **Currency Symbol** — your local currency symbol.
 The default is ₹ — change it to `$`, `€`, `£`, or whatever you use.
 This appears throughout the Expenses tab.
-- **Hosting URL** — paste your GitHub Pages URL here (e.g. `https://YOURUSERNAME.github.io/REPONAME/`).
+- **Hosting URL** — paste your GitHub Pages URL here: `https://disciplineog.github.io/Dashboard/`.
 This is used when the app generates sharing links.
 Leave it blank if you are running locally.

 Click **Next →** to continue.